Hepatitis lasting > 6 months is generally defined as chronic hepatitis, although this duration is arbitrary.

 Quantitative HBV-DNA tests (viral load) are also used before and during treatment to assess response.

-Biopsy is typically done to evaluate the extent of liver damage and to exclude other causes of liver disease.
-Liver biopsy is most useful in cases that do not meet clear-cut guidelines for treatment (see also the American Association for the Study of Liver Disease's practice guideline Diagnosis and Management of Autoimmune Hepatitis.).
+Biopsy is occasionally done to evaluate the extent of liver damage and to exclude other causes of liver disease.
+Liver biopsy is most useful in cases that do not meet clear-cut guidelines for treatment (see also the American Association for the Study of Liver Disease's practice guideline Hepatitis C Guidance 2019 Update: AASLD-IDSA (Infectious Diseases Society of America) recommendations for testing, managing, and treating hepatitis C virus infection).

 If symptoms or signs of cryoglobulinemia develop during chronic hepatitis, cryoglobulin levels and rheumatoid factor should be measured; high levels of rheumatoid factor and low levels of complement suggest cryoglobulinemia.

 Patients with chronic HBV infection should be screened every 6 months for hepatocellular carcinoma with ultrasonography and serum alpha-fetoprotein measurement, although the cost-effectiveness of this practice, particularly alpha-fetoprotein measurement, is debated.
-(See also the Cochrane review abstract on Alpha-fetoprotein and/or liver ultrasonography for liver cancer screening in patients with chronic hepatitis B.)
+(See also the Cochrane review abstract on Alpha-foetoprotein and/or liver ultrasonography for of hepatocellular carcinoma in patients with chronic hepatitis B.)

 Antiviral treatment is indicated for patients with chronic hepatitis B and one or more of the following:

 The goal is to eliminate HBV-DNA (1).
 Treatment can occasionally cause loss of hepatitis B e antigen (HBeAg), or, even more rarely, loss of hepatitis B surface antigen (HBsAg).
-However, the majority of patients treated for chronic hepatitis B must be treated indefinitely; thus, treatment may be very expensive.
+However, the majority of patients treated for chronic hepatitis B must be treated indefinitely.
+These drugs cannot cure the disease.

 Stopping treatment prematurely can lead to relapse, which may be severe.
 However, treatment may be stopped if one of the following occurs: